Henryka Sienkiewicza Street: Hobbergs tenements at 59/61

 These buildings were the result of the investment of Robert and Wilhelm Hobberg: Robert for Nr.59, Wilhelm for Nr.61.
-Robert was a food retailer, Wilhelm a master carpenter.
+Robert was a food retailer, and Wilhelm was a master carpenter.

 Nr.59 still boasts noticeable architectural details (bossage, pediments, corbels) on its narrow frontage.

 The facades at Nr.61, on the corner with Bocianowo street, have unfortunately lost all their decoration.